AdobeDocs/experience-manager-65.en/help/sites-deploying/performance-guidelines.md

     * Lucene indexes should be used for the custom indexes

-* **Customizing workflow can substantially improve the performance**, for example, removing the video step in the “Update Asset” workflow, disabling listeners which are not used, etc.
+* **Customizing workflow can substantially improve the performance**, for example, removing the video step in the "Update Asset" workflow, disabling listeners which are not used, etc.

 For more details, also read the [Recommended Deployments](/help/sites-deploying/recommended-deploys.md) page.